pawelgrzybek/pawelgrzybek.com/content/posts/2022-10-21-a-few-how-did-you-do-it-kinda-macos-tips-and-tricks.md

 ## Reduce duration and delay of Dock auto-hiding

 One of the best ways to remove the clutter on your screen is enabling "Automatically hide and show Dock" in the "Dock & Menu Bar" System Preferences section.
-Unfortunately, by default, the delay before showing the Dock and the duration of the animation are annoyingly long.
+Unfortunately, by default, the delay before showing the Dock and the duration of the animation are annoyingly slow.
 Luckily we can control these parameters using `defaults` CLI. ["Change macOS user preferences via command line"](/change-macos-user-preferences-via-command-line/) that I published a few years ago explains the power of this command in depth.
 Unfortunately, as far as I know, these parameters cannot be controlled via UI (user interface).

 ```bash
 # Automatically hide and show the Dock (animation duration)